 As a quick summary, a property owner will allow a third party to be a ‘tenant’ who will then sublet the property, whilst taking responsibility for the property.
 Responsibilities for the third party may include finding tenants, paying property bills and other costs associated with owning the property.
 They will also have to make sure that the building is properly maintained.

 The third party will pay the property owner a monthly ‘rent’ payment, which will usually be lower than the regular cost of the rent so that the third party can make a profit on their sub-tenants.

 Since it is the third party who is paying the rent, the money comes straight to you as the owner of the property regardless of whether there is someone living in your property or not.

 You may have money set aside, or insurance, for major damages such as fire or flood, however, these emergencies will usually fall under the third party to pay for.
 Plus, there is the added convenience of not being interrupted in the middle of the night, or while you are away on holiday.

 You will not need to worry about performing maintenance checks and may not need to worry about maintenance costs, as this may fall under the responsibilities of the third party who you are subletting to.

-There will also be no need to worry about any regulatory concerns, such as health and safety, as this will be taken care of by the third party.
+There will also be no need to worry about any regulatory concerns, such as health and safety and fire regulations, as this will be taken care of by the third party.